YouTube Star Lilly Singh Replacing Carson Daly On Late Night TV

 “An Indian-Canadian woman with her own late night show?
 Now that is a dream come true,” Singh told Fallon.
 “I’m thrilled to bring it to life on NBC, and I hope my parents consider this to be as exciting as a grandchild.”

 While Lilly Singh is best known for her comedy work on her YouTube channel, the comedienne has made a handful of appearances on the big screen.
-Per her IMDb page, Singh has landed several Hollywood roles in the past few years, appearing in films such as Ice Age: Collision Course, Bad Moms and Fahrenheit 451.
+Per her IMDb page, Singh has landed several Hollywood roles in the past few years, appearing in films such as Ice Age: Collision Course, Bad Moms, and Fahrenheit 451.

 Even with this recent announcement, Singh has kept busy updating her YouTube channel.
-At the time of writing, Lilly boasts over 14.5 million subscribers and just shy of 3 billion total video views, spread across 772 uploads, per SocialBlade.
+At the time of this writing, Lilly boasts over 14.5 million subscribers and just shy of 3 billion total video views, spread across 772 uploads, per SocialBlade.